Buyers Guides CPUs

 MPI_AMD Ryzen 5 9600X

 The second reason is its boost speed.
 The AMD Ryzen 5 9600X has a max speed of 5.4GHz, and thanks to its low power budget, it can sustain this relatively easily.
-This makes the AMD Ryzen 5 9600X an excellent pickup for gaming, especially if you’re playing at 1440p and 4K.
+This makes the AMD Ryzen 5 9600X an excellent choice for gaming, particularly at 1440p and 4K resolutions.
 The Ryzen 5 9600X is a great gaming processor, especially if you’re sticking to a budget.

 Key SpecsAMD Ryzen 5 9600X